 Get help with your hair relaxer cancer case

-If you have used hair straightener or relaxer products four times or more in a year and been diagnosed with uterine or ovarian cancer or severe uterine fibroids, you may have a case.
+If you have used hair straightener or relaxer products four times or more in a year and been diagnosed with uterine or ovarian cancer, you may have a case.
 Contact us today for a free consultation, and we can connect you with an attorney who can help you receive the settlement you deserve.

 Hair relaxer lawsuit contact